 Find an outlet for your creativity.
 If you do the above practices, you’ll probably find yourself drawn to some creative outlet.
 You can coax this out by creating and using a spiritual journal.
-Here you’ll simply start writing ideas, goals, and thoughts.
+Here you’ll start writing ideas, goals, and thoughts.
 You’ll find that we each have access to our unique inner voice.
 We recommend using a paper-based journal because your handwriting has a way of encouraging your inner creative voice.

 6. Enhance Your Critical Thinking Ability

 Interestingly enough, one of the best ways to enhance our self-care is learning to think logically.
 Improving your critical thinking skills helps us determine fact from fiction.
 The culture discourages these skills because you are less susceptible to political and religious propaganda if you can think for yourself.
 Enhancing your critical thinking protects you from the harmful effects of groupthink manipulation.